Lazy-Coder-03/MarketSage/README.md

 ### Step 3: Train the Models

 Before you can run the web app, you need to train a model for a specific stock.
-The `main.py` script is set up to train a model for **TCS.NS** by default.
+The `main.py` script is set up to train a model for **RELIANCE.NS** by default.

 ```bash
 python src/main.py